2023

 • Train ride Mosonmagyaróvár – Györ incl. bike

-• Boat trip Esztergom – Visegrád or Szentendre – Budapest incl. bike (alternative train ride: april, september, october, and on mondays until thursdays)
+• Boat trip Esztergom - Visegrád or Szentendre - Budapest incl. bike (alternatively train ride: April, September, October, and Mondays - Thursdays)

 Show more Show less